 Teeth Whitening – McKinney, TX

-In our McKinney office, we offer two methods of teeth whitening: in-office treatment and take-home kits.
+In our dental office, we offer two methods of teeth whitening in McKinney: in-office treatment and take-home kits.
 Each option has its own advantages and disadvantages, but both yield dramatic results by the end of treatment.

 If you need your teeth whitened in a hurry, perhaps the best choice for you is our in-office treatment.
 With this option, we do the work for you, allowing you to sit back and relax during the entire process.
 In just one appointment, you can have noticeably brighter teeth that have a youthful glow.

 So how does the process for in-office teeth whitening work?
 First, we perform a dental cleaning to ensure that you don’t have debris in your mouth that could interfere with your results.
 We also isolate your teeth to protect your gum and cheek tissue.
 Then, we apply the highly concentrated solution and shine a special bright light on your teeth to activate the whitening agent.
 We may need to put on multiple coatings for better results, but by the end of your appointment, you’ll be excited to show off your new pearly whites.

 As fast as the in-office treatment is, it requires about an hour for the appointment out of your busy schedule.
 If you prefer, we also offer take-home kits that allow you to conveniently whiten your teeth from the comfort of your own home.
 Over the course of about two weeks, you can enjoy the same brightness without the fuss of a long dental appointment.